amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ## Second-person Pronominal Roots

-Though might be more appropriate to investigate the first and second person pronominal roots together, since Caldwell has used his arguments regarding the second-person pronominal roots as supporting evidence/arguments for his arguments regarding the first-person pronominal roots, it is necessary (even at the cost of lucidity) to discuss the second-person pronouns first.
+Though it might be more appropriate to investigate the first and second person pronominal roots together, because Caldwell has used his arguments regarding the second-person pronominal roots as supporting evidence/arguments for his arguments regarding the first-person pronominal roots, it is necessary (even at the cost of lucidity) to discuss the second-person pronouns first.
-But it must be noted that the discussion of the second-person pronouns in this section and the discussion on the first-person pronouns in the subsequent section are two part of the same discussion.
+But it must be noted that the discussion of the second-person pronouns in this section and the discussion on the first-person pronouns in the subsequent section are two parts of the same discussion.

 ### Dravidian Languages

 As already seen in the "Introduction and Context" part, there is some consensus among scholars that `nīn` is the second-person pronominal root in Kannada.
-Caldwell has gone further and asserted that `nīn` is the second-person pronominal root in all Dravidian languages.
+Caldwell goes further and asserts that `nīn` is the second-person pronominal root in all Dravidian languages.
-He has also documented some evidences/arguments against this assertion.
+He also documents some evidences/arguments against this assertion.
-But overall, he has concluded that `nīn` (with the vowel `i` infixed between two consonant `n`s) must be the second-person pronominal root and used it as a part of the argument to support his assertion that `nān` is the Proto-Dravidian first-person pronominal root.
+But overall, he concludes that `nīn` (with the vowel `i` infixed between two consonant `n`s) must be the second-person pronominal root and used it as a part of the argument to support his assertion that `nān` is the Proto-Dravidian first-person pronominal root.
-Since the depth and breadth of Caldwell's analysis of the second-person pronominal roots is not seen in the other scholars mentioned in the "Introduction and Context" section (if other scholars not mentioned have done deeper analysis, the ignorance is entirely mine and I will be grateful if knowledgeable readers point me towards such works), Caldwell's arguments will be analysed first before continuing the investigation of the second-person pronominal roots.
+Since the depth and breadth of Caldwell's analysis of the second-person pronominal roots is not seen in the other scholars mentioned in the "Introduction and Context" section (if other scholars not mentioned here have done deeper analysis, the ignorance is entirely mine and I will be grateful if knowledgeable readers point me towards such works), Caldwell's arguments will be analysed first before continuing the investigation of the second-person pronominal roots.